 2 days per week for 2 years

-This advanced program leading to a Certificate of Professional Achievement in Implantology is a 2 day per week, 2 year program designed to train practitioners to a level of clinical proficiency in Implant Dentistry.
+This advanced program leading to a Certificate of Professional Achievement in Implantology is a 2 day per week, 2 year program designed to train periodontists and prosthodontist dentists in the placement and restoration of implants.
+This program will allow trainees to achieve a level of clinical proficiency in Implant Dentistry.

 Lectures and seminars (generally) take place on Tuesdays and Thursdays from September to June and attendance is required.
 Students admitted into the program will be required to attend an orientation week at the end of June before starting the program in September.